It is one of the most important hormones to target for natural weight loss and energy balance.

-Topping the list of these weight loss programs is one of the most controversial tricks.
+Topping the list of these weight loss programs is one of the most controversial tracks.
 Many of these programs use human chorionic gonadotropin (HCG).

-HCG is a hormone produced during pregnancy that helps release a woman’s fat stores to support the growth of her baby.
+HCG is a hormone produced during pregnancy that helps release a woman’s fat stores to support her baby’s growth.

 This hormone stimulates the hypothalamus to initiate fat metabolism that provides nutrients for the baby.
-Without the baby, those nutrients turned into fat need a place to go.
+Without the baby, those nutrients turned into overweight need a place to go.

-This diet allegedly helps men and women achieve weight loss through a combination of taking HCG and following a diet restricted to only 500 calories per day.
+This diet allegedly helps men and women achieve weight loss by taking HCG and following a diet restricted to only 500 calories per day.

 This helps people on such a diet lose up to two pounds per day.

-In this way it is important to mention two crucial facts to understand this type of hormone therapy for weight loss:
+In this way, it is essential to mention two crucial facts to understand this type of hormone therapy for weight loss:

 - The HCG diet is not safe and does not work in the long term, as most people will regain the initial weight they lost.

-- The Food and Drug Administration has in fact advised people to stay away from non-prescription weight loss products that contain CGH.
+- The Food and Drug Administration has advised people to stay away from non-prescription weight loss products that contain CGH.